- Transfer Credit Policies

 - Seasonal Flu Vaccination (required annually)

-- 10 Panel Urine Drug Screen - (must be dated within 3 months from date of admission)
+- 10 Panel Urine Drug Screen - Must be completed through the CastleBranch system.

 - CPR Certification – Only two courses accepted are: The American Heart Association-BLS Healthcare Provider –OR– The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers.